Do you have an ambition to practise law, but don’t have a law degree?

 The ANU Juris Doctor (JD) is a highly regarded legal qualification from one of the world’s top law schools.
 Completing a JD, and the requisite Practical Legal Training (PLT), qualifies you to practise law anywhere in Australia and in some other jurisdictions.

-The ANU JD combines core foundational legal studies with a distinctive capstone experience incorporating practical clinical studies, internships or a research project, where you witness the law in action.
-The clinical study involves working with clients on real problems with real deadlines, giving graduates a competitive edge.
+The ANU JD combines core foundational legal studies with a distinctive capstone experience incorporating practical clinical studies, internships or a research project, where you get to experience the law in action.

 Throughout your studies you will experience world-class teaching from academics who mentor and guide you successfully through the program.
 You will also get access to the frequent high profile visitors to ANU Law, including judges, barristers and visiting academics from around the world.